khayama/software/how-to-restore-server-r1soft-cdp.md

 13. Select **Boot From Image**.
 A frame appears stating that the device is configured to boot from the *r1soft-cdp-bootcd-agent-4.0.0.iso* image.
 You are prompted wih a question regarding unloading the image and returning to normal booting.
 14. Click **Yes** and the server will reboot from the system disk

-The server will run through a chkdsk or fsck process to verify the disk and may restart itself again.
-After the process completes, your server or VM is operational with data that is restored from your chosen restore point.
+The server will run through a chkdsk or fsck process to verify the disk.
+The server might restart after the disk is verified.After the process completes, your server or VM is operational with data that is restored from your chosen restore point.